Docs Ireland: Music For Domes – A Planetarium Documentary)

 Blending new and archival footage with an original score by award-winning Irish folk musician RÓIS, the film is both a sensory odyssey and a cosmic meditation.
 Mythological tricksters and colonial scars converge in this final chapter of Hosta Projects’ All Flesh is Grass trilogy, reminding us that even across continents, loss sounds the same, and the stars above can be carved like stone.

-Find our more on the Docs Ireland website.
+Find out more on the Armagh Planetarium website.

 Previous